zrosenbauer/slacker-action/README.md

 ## Usage

-The API for this action mirrors the webhook API verbatim.
+The API for this action mirrors the [Slack Webhook API](https://api.slack.com/methods/chat.postMessage) verbatim.
 Some items are not currently supported (i.e. attachments).

 ```yaml
 name: Example Action